 - Update patients about emergency weather closings or holidays.

 And don’t forget, most patient confirmation software programs can link an app to your Facebook page.
 This makes it completely effortless for patients to make an appointment while they are enjoying themselves on Facebook.
 How easy is that?

 Your existing patients are one of the greatest dental marketing tools you have at your disposal.
 Make them happy, then give them an easy way to refer, and they will bring more patients to your chair.
 And to really ensure that they don’t put off referring their friends and family add an incentive and you have an unbeatable marketing machine.

-We have found that simple care-to-share programs are wonderful motivators and allowed by most state boards (double check just to be sure!)
+We have found that simple dental office care-to-share programs are wonderful motivators and allowed by most state boards (double check just to be sure!)
 But referral programs only work when you ASK for the referral before handing a patient your referral card.
 To make sure there’s no overlap, assign referral targets to team members at your morning huddle.
 Reward your team for every referral they help bring in to keep them excited and motivated.

 Download our Dental Marketing Ideas Guide and build a plan for the future!